Kathy Maister's Start Cooking

 Eggs are a staple food all over the world.
 Apparently, the average American eats about 250 eggs per person, per year, and the average hen lays about 250 eggs per year.
 So somewhere out there, there is one hen whose sole purpose is to provide you with your eggs.
 Fortunately, the grocery store acts as the middle man.

 When buying eggs you get to choose which size and color you want.
-Size matters, color doesn't.
+Size matters, color doesn’t.
 White, brown, or South American light blue and green eggs are all the same on the inside.
 Official sizes are Peewee, Small, Medium, Large, Extra Large, and Jumbo.
-It is rare to see Peewee and Small in the grocery store.
+It is rare to see Peewee and Small eggs in grocery stores here in the USA.

 Sometimes when you open a box of eggs one or two seem smaller than the rest.
 The cartons of eggs are actually sold by the total weight of the carton, not each individual egg.
 Most recipes nowadays use large eggs as the standard size.